margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "now are ye light in the Lord: walk as children of light:"

+* Divine Love - meeting every need

+"Divine Love always has met and always will meet every human need."

+"The miracle of grace is no miracle to Love."

+* Psalm, the light

+"Christian Science throws on the Scriptures by substiting for the corporeal sense, the incorporeal or spiritual sense of Deity: -"

+* "love God", "love Him" - Assimilate the divine character

+"but the longing to be better and holier, expressed in daily watchfulness and in striving to assimilate more of the divine character"
+"will mould and fashion us anew"

+* Aligned with unselfed love

+"Whatever holds human thought in line with unselfed love, receives directly the divine power"

+* Broken-hearted

+"The Lord is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit."

+* Recompense for work

+"The Lord recompense thy work, and a full reward be given thee of the Lord God of Israel, under whose wings thou art come to trust."

 ## Week of January 11, 2020 - 'Life' - Inspiring Passages ##

 * Sing a song to God, and wake up out of bed freshly